Press Complaints Commission: History

 The precursor to the PCC was the Press Council, a voluntary press organisation founded in 1953 with the aim of maintaining high standards of ethics in journalism.
 However, in the late 1980s, several newspapers breached these standards and others were unsatisfied with the effectiveness of the council.
 The Home Office thus set up a departmental committee, headed by Sir David Calcutt, to investigate whether a body with formal legal powers should be created to regulate the industry.

 The report, published in June 1990, concluded that a voluntary body, with a full, published code of conduct should be given eighteen months to prove its effectiveness.
 Should it fail, the report continued, a legally empowered body would replace it.
 Members of the press, keen to avoid external regulation, established the Press Complaints Commission and its Code of Practice.

-The first high-profile case handled by the PCC was brought by the then Duke of York who claimed that the press were invading the privacy of his small children.
+The first high-profile case handled by the PCC was brought by the Duke of York who claimed that the press were invading the privacy of his small children.
 The complaint was upheld.

 The commission's first chairman was Lord McGregor of Durris.
 He was succeeded by Lord Wakeham in 1995.
 He resigned in January 2002 after concerns over a conflict of interest when the Enron Corporation collapsed.
 He had been a member of the company's audit committee.
 Sir Christopher Meyer was appointed in 2002 following a brief period of interim chairmanship by Professor Robert Pinker, leaving in 2008.

 In 2006, the PCC received 3,325 complaints from members of the public.
 Around two-thirds of these were related to alleged factual inaccuracies, one in five related to alleged invasions of privacy and the rest included the lack of right to reply, harassment and obtaining information using covert devices.
 90% of cases were resolved to the complainants' satisfaction.
 31 of the cases were adjudicated by the commission before being resolved as the complainants were initially not satisfied by the action recommended by the commission.

 In 2009 the PCC received more than 25,000 complaints, a record number, after an article appeared in the Daily Mail written by Jan Moir about the death of Boyzone singer Stephen Gately.
 Moir had described events leading up the death as "sleazy" and "less than respectable".
 On 17 February the PCC confirmed that although it was "uncomfortable with the tenor of the columnist's remarks", it would not uphold the complaints made.